sYoungkin/linux_security_monitoring_with_splunk/README.txt

 Restart after changes: systemctl restart auditd.service

 # You can build vms one at a time by "vagrant up <auditd|saul|combo>".
 This is better when first trying to
-build the environment after changing provisions, etc, because you will surely mess something up
+build the environment after changing provisions